Wentz’s Church School/Lederach’s Seminary/Metz’s One Room Schoolhouse #4

 1851-1852 William G Rhoades

 1853-1854 Daniel H Cassel

 1854-1855 Samuel K Cassel

-Branches Taught: Orthography, Reading Writing English Grammar, Geography, Arithmetic and Mensuration
+Subjects taught: Orthography (spelling), Reading Writing English Grammar, Geography, Arithmetic, and Mensuration (measurements).

 1855-1856 William Goshow